Joseph Story: Early life

-Story was born at Marblehead, Massachusetts.
+Story was born in Marblehead, Massachusetts.
 His father was Dr. Elisha Story, a member of the Sons of Liberty who took part in the Boston Tea Party in 1773.
 Dr. Story moved from Boston to Marblehead during the American Revolutionary War.
 His first wife, Ruth (née Ruddock) died and Story remarried in November 1778, to Mehitable Pedrick, nineteen, the daughter of a wealthy shipping merchant who lost his fortune during the war.
 Joseph was the first-born of eleven children of the second marriage.
 (Story also fathered seven children from his first marriage.)

 As a boy, Joseph studied at the Marblehead Academy until the fall of 1794, where he was taught by schoolmaster William Harris, later president of Columbia University.
 At Marblehead he chastised a fellow schoolmate and Harris responded by beating him in front of the school; his father withdrew him immediately afterward.
-Story was accepted at Harvard University in January 1795; he joined Adelphi, a student-run literary review, and was admitted to the Phi Beta Kappa Society.
+Story was accepted at Harvard University in January 1795; he joined Adelphi, a student-run literary review, and was admitted to Phi Beta Kappa society.

-After his college graduation, Story studied law under Samuel Sewall and Samuel Putnam and attained admission to the bar in July 1801.
+After his college graduation, Story read law under Samuel Sewall and Samuel Putnam and was admitted to the bar in July 1801.
 Story practiced in Salem.
 A Democratic-Republican, Story served in the Massachusetts House of Representatives from 1805 to 1807.
+From 1807 to 1809 he was the state attorney for Essex County, Massachusetts.
 In 1808, he was elected to the United States House of Representatives, filling the vacancy caused by the death of Jacob Crowninshield.
-He served a partial term, May 23, 1808 to March 3, 1809.
+He served a partial term, May 23, 1808, to March 3, 1809.
 He was not a candidate for a full term, and resumed practicing law.
 In 1811, Story returned to the state House of Representatives, and was selected to serve as Speaker of the House.